Preparing for and Taking Part in an Interview

 Core ideas you must understand for this topic

-• Teamwork: Working with others in a group, sharing tasks, and respecting different roles and opinions.
+• Teamwork: working cooperatively with others, sharing tasks, and respecting different roles.

 Learning Objectives